alquidr/Auxis/ReadMe.md

 1. Create a folder with the name of the project.
 2. Place inside the folder the _chef-repo_ folder.
-3. Inside _chef-repo_ generate a new cookbook called _nginx-server_ and replace the hole content with the cookbook of the pull request.
+3. Inside _chef-repo_ generate a new cookbook called _nginx-server_ and replace the hole content with the cookbook recipe: _default.rb_, and the `default_spec.rb` of the pull request.
 4. Inside of the main folder Place the _ec2 key pair_ called **earned.pem**, and the terraform file called **main.tf**